AltropInc/alt/doc/script/TypeNumeric.md

 ## Other Numeric Classes

 Other derived concrete numeric classes are not the built-in ones in the altro core.
-They are provided in libraries as user defined types, such as `rational` that represents fractional numbers by exact ratios of two integers, `complex` numbers that have a real and imaginary part in a real number, `decimal` data type defined by its precision (total number of digits) and scale (number of digits to the right of the decimal point), and etc. To retain the property of arithmetic calculation, they must impement all deferred member functions listed in the `numeric` interface class.
+They are provided in libraries as user defined types, such as `rational` that represents fractional numbers by exact ratios of two integers, `complex` numbers that have a real and imaginary part in a real number, `decimal` data type defined by its precision (total number of digits) and scale (number of digits to the right of the decimal point), and etc. To retain the property of arithmetic calculation, they must implement all deferred member functions listed in the `numeric` interface class.

-## Numeric Type Promotion for Addable and Scalable Operation
+## Numeric Type Promotion for Adding and Scaling Operation

-When we use an [add or scale operation](operators.md) (binary +, -, \*, / etc.) that have another input as the second operand required to be the ownerclass for the same type of the owner (the first operand), say
+When we use binary [adding or scaling operators](operators.md) (+, -, \*, /, etc.) that have another input as the second operand required to be the ownerclass for the same type of the owner (the first operand), say
 ```altro
 x op y
 ```